estevaojordao/reactnd-project-mobile-cards/README.md

 yarn start
 ```

-Then press i to open iOS emulator.
+Then press a to open Android emulator in Mac OS using EXP system.